-Report: Assessment of potential for energy generation from expanding industrial wastewater treatment facilities
+Report: Potential for energy generation from expanding industrial WWT facilities

 A review of the current greenhouse gas (GHG) emissions from industrial wastewater treatment was undertaken in order to assess the potential for emissions reduction potentially achievable by processing residual waste in anaerobic digestion plants to produce energy and fertiliser.